 How to repurpose a CD rack into something beautiful

-Have an old CD rack that you don’t use?
-Repurpose CD rack and make something beautiful.
+Have a CD rack that you don’t use?
+Repurpose a CD rack and make something beautiful!
 Here’s how to transform one into a jewellery holder.

 How often do you have something you don’t use anymore and think the only solution is to sell it or give it away?
 But what if you could keep it and turn it into something you can love again.